JosefBaltazar/RK-SequenceDiagram/README.md

 # RK-SequenceDiagram
-Please checkout delivery documents from Wiki repository.
+Please checkout delivery documents from the Wiki section of repository.
 Best Regards.